lucasvcardoso/EmailObfuscator/README.md

 # EmailObfuscator
-E-mail obfuscator package to use with .NET Framework 4+ projects.
+E-mail obfuscator package to use with .NET projects.
+Sample usage included in the console application.

-# Usage: install-package Simple.EmailObfuscator
+# NuGet usage: install-package Simple.EmailObfuscator